|

 Disloyalty of husband sometime ample provocation for revenge.

-Sometime jewel found in ashes.
+Sometime jewel found

 Dead hands cannot hide knife.

-Humility only defense against rightful
+Humility only defense against rightful blame.

-Voice from back seat sometime very disconcerting to driver.
+seat sometime very disconcerting to driver.

-Man who ride on merry-go-round often enough
+Man who ride on merry-go-round often enough finally catch brass ring.

-finally catch brass ring.
 Very old Chinese wise man once say, "Madness twin brother of genius because each live in world

 created by own ego.
 One sometime mistaken for other."

-Old Chinese proverb say, "Hsing zhong kong zhu, yuan hsuan wu
+Old Chinese proverb say, "Hsing zhong kong zhu, yuan hsuan

-tu."
+wu tu."
 (When fear attack brain, tongue wave distress signal.)

-Unwise officer who eat apple not yet ripe get official
+Unwise officer who eat apple not yet

-tummy ache.
+ripe get official tummy ache.

 Like last rose of summer, bloom too late.